 This is a live coaching session, where I put Avanthi on the hot-seat when it comes to addressing the confidence issues she is suffering in her business, Tiki Ink.

-And when you plug into this episode, your eyes will be absolutely opened up on just how much you can stand in your own way of moving forward.
+And when you plug into this episode, your eyes will be absolutely opened up on just how much you can stand in your own way of moving forward and the importance of self belief.

 This episode is real, raw and full of emotion .. but the transformation by the end will give you goosebumps!